corsairmarks/deassimilate_machines/mod/README.md

 * 1.1.0 Update for Stellaris version 3.1 "Lem" - no changes to what the mod does, just integrated a few minor underlying game changes
 * 2.0.0 Update for Stellaris version 3.2 "Herbert"
     * Synthetic Age override accounts for Aquatic robots
+* 3.0.0 Update for Stellaris version 3.3 "Libra" - no changes to what the mod does, just integrated a few minor underlying game changes

 ## Source Code